amarantha-k/cbas/_drafts/2_expr.md

     <LETTER>              ::= ["A" - "Z", "a" - "z"]
     DelimitedIdentifier   ::= "\`" (<ESCAPE_APOS> | ~["\'"])* "\`"

 A variable in SQL++ can be bound to any legal data model value.
-A variable reference refers to the value to which an in-scope variable is bound.
-(For example, a variable binding may originate from one of the `FROM`, `WITH`, or `LET` clauses of a `SELECT` statement or from an input parameter in the context of a function body) Backticks, for example, \`id\`, are used for delimited identifiers.
+A variable reference refers to the value which an in-scope variable is bound to.
+For example, a variable binding may originate from one of the `FROM`, `WITH`, or `LET` clauses of a `SELECT` statement or from an input parameter in the context of a function body.
+Backticks, as in \`id\`, are used for delimited identifiers.
 Delimiting is needed when a variable's desired name clashes with a SQL++ keyword or includes characters that are not allowed in regular identifiers.

 ##### Examples